A great example of a Victorian Park, Locke Park is Grade II listed in Historic England’s Register of ‘Parks and Gardens of Special Historic Interest’.

 The work of excavating the tower foundations began in 1875; the contractors were Messrs Robinson and Son of Barnsley.
-A contemporary account describes the foundations as 9ft deep and 41 ft diameter, of solid concrete interlaced with rows of strong pit wire.
+A contemporary account describes the foundations as 9ft deep and 41 ft diameter, made of solid concrete interlaced with rows of strong pit wire.

 Locke Park Tower was formally opened on 20 October 1877, a little later than the opening of the additional park areas.

 The ornamental fountain in the valley, opposite Locke’s statue and today filled with plants, was presented to Miss McCreery in 1877 by the working men of Barnsley as a testimonial for her kindness in extending the park.

 Four classical columns added in 1879, were moved from the bank and former post office building in Barnsley, at the corner of Church Street and Royal Street, prior to its demolition and replacement.

 At the foot of the ABC steps (a flight of stone steps -with A to Z carved on each step- up to the columns above the valley) is a large boulder of Shap granite.
 It was found in Royston, taken there by glacial ice in the great ice age, 400,000 years ago.
 In the 1890s, Mr F.W.T Vernon Wentworth gave this erratic boulder into the care of Barnsley Naturalist Society and they placed it in Locke Park.